 Dimitris Digenopoulo opened Meliartos three years ago with the goal of promoting Greek gastronomy with a modern twist, featuring local recipes and raw materials from local producers.
 Digenopoulo could not find a good pita (sandwich), that was fresh and made with natural ingredients, for his son.
 So, he decided to open his own place.

-Meliartos is in the old historical neighborhood of Plaka, near the Acropolis.
+Meliartos of Athens is in the old historical neighborhood of Plaka, near the Acropolis.
 It sits on a busy corner with one side open to the street.
 Inside there are five sections: 1) the pie shop, 2) the creamery and pastry shop, 3) the coffee shop, 4) the kitchenette and 5) a retail shop with local products.
 You can pick up something to go or sit and eat.
 You can also take a cooking class and learn how to make some of the dishes.

 Everything is made in-house, with the exception of the croissants.
 In the Pie shop, there are the traditional handmade pies from different regions in Greece.
 Phyllo, made with water, salt, flour and extra virgin olive oil, is rolled out and filled with spinach, vegetable, cheese and feta or chicken and caramelized onions.
 The Kourou is made with water and natural butter that is flaky, thick and rich and melts in your mouth like a good pie crust.
 Bougatsa is a traditional Greek pita pie from the northern part of Greece and is served savory with cheese or sweet.
 In the Creamery and Pastry shop there is baklava, galaktoboureko, Greek yogurt, rice pudding and fresh ice cream.
 In the Coffee shop, there is traditional Greek coffee which is roasted on hot sand, as well as espresso drinks.
 In the Kichenette, the chefs create fish and meat dishes, as well as salads, daily.
 And the flavors of Greece can be taken home through the locally produced olive oils, honeys, vinegars, jams and tapenades.